Most injured workers in Illinois do not know if they are being treated fairly.

-We do not get paid unless you recover.
-Feel free to contact Illinois Work Injury Attorney Dirk May at 309-827-4371.
+Questions about your Work Injury?
+Feel free to contact Illinois Workers’ Compensation Attorney Dirk May at 309-827-4371.

 Click above to read.

 If you have contracted Covid 19 and believe it is related to workplace exposure contact a lawyer to discuss the law in Illinois and how it applies to you.

 Click above to read.
 Make sure to take safety measures to protect yourself, coworkers and the public.

 The top Illinois Workers’ Compensation tip for the week is to file your injury report right away with your supervisor or boss.

 The natural reaction is to wait and see if you are really hurt before you file or go to the doctor.

 Illinois Workers’ Compensation Arbitrators look closely at your injury reports and medical history at or close to the time of injury.
 If they are delayed or do not explain the injury happened at work, then you may lose the case.